Differential Privacy for Eye Tracking with Temporal Correlations: Introduction

-To apply differential privacy to the eye movement data, we evaluate the standard Laplacian Perturbation Algorithm (LPA) \cite{dwork2006} and Fourier Perturbation Algorithm (FPA) \cite{Rastogi:2010:DPA:1807167.1807247}.
+To apply differential privacy to the eye movement data, we evaluate the standard Laplace Perturbation Algorithm (LPA)~\cite{dwork2006} of differential privacy and Fourier Perturbation Algorithm (FPA)~\cite{Rastogi:2010:DPA:1807167.1807247}.
 The latter is suitable for time series data such as the eye movement feature signals.
 We propose two different methods that apply the FPA to chunks of data using original eye movement feature signals or consecutive difference signals.
 While preserving differential privacy using parallel compositions, chunk-based methods decrease query sensitivity and computational complexity.
-The difference-based method further decreases the temporal correlations between the eye movement features in addition to the decorrelation provided by the FPA that uses the discrete Fourier transform (DFT) as, e.g., in \cite{Onurbio2,OnurHWimplforlowcomp}.
+The difference-based method significantly decreases the temporal correlations between the eye movement features in addition to the decorrelation provided by the FPA that uses the discrete Fourier transform (DFT) as, e.g., in the works of Günlü and İşcan~\cite{Onurbio2} and Günlü et al.~\cite{OnurHWimplforlowcomp}.
 The difference-based method provides a higher level of privacy since consecutive sample differences are observed to be less correlated than original consecutive data.
-Furthermore, we evaluate our methods using differentially private eye movement features in document type and gender classification, and privacy sensitivity classification tasks by using similar configurations to previous works in~\cite{Steil2019,Steil:2019:PPH:3314111.3319913}.
-To generate differentially private eye movement data, we use the complete data instead of applying a subsampling step, used in \cite{Steil2019} to reduce the sensitivity and to improve the classification accuracies.
-In addition, the previous work in \cite{Steil2019} applies the exponential mechanism for differential privacy on the eye movement feature data.
-The exponential mechanism is useful for situations where the best enumerated response needs to be chosen \cite{dwork2014}.
+Furthermore, we evaluate our methods using differentially private eye movement features in document type, gender, scene privacy sensitivity classification, and person identification tasks on publicly available eye movement datasets by using similar configurations to previous works by Steil et al.~\cite{Steil2019,Steil:2019:PPH:3314111.3319913}.
+To generate differentially private eye movement data, we use the complete data instead of applying a subsampling step, used by Steil et al.~\cite{Steil2019} to reduce the sensitivity and to improve the classification accuracies for document type and privacy sensitivity.
+In addition, the previous work~\cite{Steil2019} applies the exponential mechanism for differential privacy on the eye movement feature data.
+The exponential mechanism is useful for situations where the best enumerated response needs to be chosen~\cite{dwork2014}.
 In eye movements, we are not interested in the ``best'' response but in the feature vector.
-Therefore, we apply the Laplacian mechanism.
-In summary, we are the first to propose differential privacy solutions for eye movements by taking the temporal correlations into account, which can help provide user privacy especially for HMD or smart glass usage.
+Therefore, we apply the Laplace mechanism.
+In summary, we are the first to propose differential privacy solutions for aggregated eye movement feature signals by taking the temporal correlations into account, which can help provide user privacy especially for HMD or smart glass usage in VR/AR setups.